 - 1. No client will be securely confined in a locked or unlocked cell, locked room, or cuffed to a stationary object. - 2.
 If the shelter is located within an adult jail or lockup facility, clients will not have sight or sound contact with accused or convicted adult offenders. - 3.
 Client's duration of stay will not exceed 16 hours unless a written extension is granted by the region's DJJ juvenile probation supervisor at the time it becomes apparent that the hold may exceed 16 hours.
 The required authorization for an extension of client hold is included in the Client Log, provided as Attachment 1 to the Provider Agreement. - 4.
 Clients will be allowed to have controlled visitation and phone access to their parents or guardians and to their attorney. - 5.
-Same-gender supervision of clients will be provided, unless a written waiver has been obtained from DJJ prior to intake.
+Supervised clients of opposite genders will be placed in separate rooms, and no more than five clients will be served at one time.
+A staff to client ratio of at least 1:2 will be provided.
+A request for waiver of the staff to client ration can be requested using the form provided as Attachment 3 to the Provider Agreement. - 6.
+Same-gender supervision of clients will be provided unless a written waiver has been obtained from DJJ prior to intake.
 The requesting form is provided as Attachment 3 to the Provider Agreement.
-When there are clients of opposite genders, the minimum staff ration may be exceeded if necessary to meet with this requirement. - 6.
+When there are clients of opposite genders, the minimum staff ration may be exceeded if necessary to meet with this requirement. - 7.
 If an emergency occurs while a client is being supervision, the attendant will follow procedures to ensure immediate safety and then immediately request further instructions from the shelter manager and the referring DJJ juvenile probation officer or law enforcement officer.
 The DJJ Program Manager should be notified on the next regular business day.